 The proper strategy will depend on the individual as well as their specific sleep disorder and substance dependencies.

 Many doctors may be hesitant to prescribe habit-forming sleep medications to individuals who suffer from both sleep and addiction disorders.
-They may be more likely to prescribe certain antidepressants or safer medications.
+They may be more likely to prescribe certain antidepressants or safer alternatives.

 Withdrawal from certain sleep disorder medications, such as benzodiazepines, should never be attempted cold turkey.
 This sudden withdrawal can result in tremors or seizures that may be dangerous and even life-threatening.